ianpatricck/codew/README.md

 <li>require('codeworker/codeworker.php');<li>

-Specify your connection to the database and data in the 'codeworker.php' file.
+<p>Specify your connection to the database and data in the 'codeworker.php' file.
-You can use the methods of the MySQL class or the functions of the 'func.php' file.
+You can use the methods of the MySQL class or the functions of the 'func.php' file.</p>

 <li>$mysql->CREATE_USERS();</li>

-Create user table for testing, with identification, name, email and password.
+<p>Create user table for testing, with identification, name, email and password.</p>

 <li>$mysql->DROP(':table');</li>

-Delete a table from the database.
+<p>Delete a table from the database.</p>

 <li>$mysql->SQL(':query');</li>

-Insert SQL commands.
+<p>Insert SQL commands.</p>

 <hr>

-Use select(':table', ':column', ':value', ':value to compare');
+<p>Use select(':table', ':column', ':value', ':value to compare');

-To facilitate the SQL query.
+To facilitate the SQL query.</p>